Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/ancient-magma-dragon.md

   - name: "Magma Swim"
     desc: "  A magma dragon's swim Speed functions only when the dragon is Swimming through magma or molten lava."
   - name: "Magma Tomb"
     desc: "⬺  Once per day, the dragon can spit a molten boulder at a target within 120 feet.
 This deals 12d6 (12d6) fire damage and 5d12 (5d12) bludgeoning damage, with a DC 42 basic Reflex save.
 If the creature fails its save, it's encased in magma that instantly cools and has Hardness 10, HP 40, and BT 20.
-The encased creature can't breathe and is [[restrained|restrained]] ([[Escape]] DC 42)."
+The encased creature can't breathe and is [[rules/conditions.md#Restrained|restrained]] ([[Escape]] DC 42)."
   - name: "Volcanic Purge"
     desc: "⬻  If the next action the dragon uses is Breath Weapon, the magma clings to those it damages.
-Each creature that fails its save against the Breath Weapon takes 5d6 (5d6) [[persistent damage|persistent fire damage]], and as long as it has this [[persistent damage|persistent fire damage]], it also takes a –10-foot status penalty to its Speeds."
+Each creature that fails its save against the Breath Weapon takes 5d6 (5d6) [[rules/conditions.md#Persistent%20Damage|persistent fire damage]], and as long as it has this [[rules/conditions.md#Persistent%20Damage|persistent fire damage]], it also takes a –10-foot status penalty to its Speeds."

 speed: 50 feet, fly 200 feet; magma swim 50 feet;